-APT: The PPRC team had its origin in the 62 Village Analysis of Poverty Trends Project (APT) initated by Hossain Zillur Rahman at BIDS in 1989.
+The PPRC team had its origin in the 62 Village Analysis of Poverty Trends Project (APT) initiated by Hossain Zillur Rahman at BIDS in 1989.
 The project lasted till 1998 and played a crucial role in influencing poverty reduction strategies in Bangladesh.
 The Rethinking Rural Poverty book was published by SAGE International (1995) based on the APT project research.

-The formal formation of PPRC occurred through the registration of PPRC as a Trust in 1996.
-The initial Trustee Board consisted of both members drawn from the Resettlement Consultants team and social personalities close to the PPRC team.
+The formal launch of PPRC occurred through the registration of PPRC as a Trust in 1996.
+The initial Trustee Board consisted of APT researchers and associates from civil society.

 Professor Teodor Shanin of Manchester University and colleagues from South Africa and Professor Ahmed Kamal from Dhaka University at PPRC office.

 PPRC team undertook a self funded social rehabilitation initiative of flood affected urban poor in Rishipara, Keraniganj.
 On the research front, PPRC introduced an innovative urban research methodology: The report card on quality of urban services in Dhaka City.

 Nobel Laureate Dr.Yunus inaugurates the new PPRC office.

 PPRC undertook investigation into voter list anomalies at the request of the the-then Chief Election commissioner and citizen opinion surveys on the 2001 election.
 PPRC Chairman Dr. Hossain Zillur speaks to the media at the release ceremony of the study results.